basilshah/Cygen/README.md

 # ***Shoud install chrome driver of version matching with your chrome browser.
-Also rename the executable_path with the path of your chrome diver in the 13th line of code***
+Also rename the executable_path with the path to your chrome diver in the 13th line of code***

 For registration of new patients	 **registration()**   function can be used.